heal-research/HEAL.Parsers.DIAdem/README.md

 Prerequisites and build instructions can be found in the [development instructions](docs/development.md).

 # Features and Usage
-Visit our [detailed documentation](HEAL.Domain.DataAccess.DIAdem.md) for more information on usage of the Package and on National Instrument's licenses.
+Visit our [detailed documentation](docs/HEAL.Domain.DataAccess.DIAdem.md) for more information on usage of the Package and on National Instrument's licenses.
+The access library currently requires a **64bit environment** to work.

 *DAT Access*
 ```C#